 We further adjust for household composition and circumstances.
 We include in our models:

-household composition (single-adult household, two-adult household, multi-generational household (households with at least one person aged 65 years or over and someone at least 20 years younger), and a child aged 18 years or under in household)
+household composition (single-adult household, two-adult household, multi-generational household (households with at least one person aged 65 years or over and someone at least 20 years younger), child aged 18 years or under in household)

 In addition, we adjust for a set of measures of occupational exposure.
-We include binary variables indicating if the individual is a key worker, and if so, what type.
-These data are taken from occupations as recorded on the 2011 Census.
+We include a variable indicating if the individual is a key worker, and if so, what type.
+These data are taken from occupation as recorded on the 2011 Census.
 We also include a binary variable indicating if anyone in the household is a key worker.

-We account for exposure to diseases and contact with others using scores ranging from 0 (no exposure) to 100 (maximum exposure).
-Exposure to disease and physical proximity scores were originally obtained using O*NET data based on US Standard Occupational Classification (SOC) codes and were mapped to UK SOC codes.
-The derivation of the scores is in line with the methodology previously used by the Office for National Statistics (ONS).
+We account for exposure to disease and contact with others using scores ranging from 0 (no exposure) to 100 (maximum exposure).
+Exposure to disease and physical proximity scores were obtained using Occupational Information Network (O*NET) data, based on US Standard Occupational Classification (SOC) codes, which were then were mapped to UK SOC codes.
+The derivation of the scores is in line with the methodology previously used by the Office for National Statistics (ONS) in our article Which occupations have the highest potential exposure to the coronavirus (COVID-19)?
 We include these scores for all individuals with a valid occupation and derive the maximum value among all household members.

 Most of these characteristics were retrieved from the 2011 Census.
-We sought to increase the accuracy of the Census variables so that they more accurately reflect living circumstances in 2020 by setting household characteristics to “communal establishment” and occupational exposure variables to zero for people who were recorded as living in a private household on the 2011 Census but living in a care home on the 2019 Patient Register.
-Similarly, people aged 10 to 17 years at the time of the 2011 Census were excluded from the calculation of household level variables as they are likely to have left the household.
+We sought to increase the accuracy of the Census variables so that they more accurately reflect living circumstances in 2020.
+We did this by setting occupational exposure variables to 0 for people who were recorded as living in a private household on the 2011 Census, but living in a care home on the 2019 Patient Register.
+In addition, people aged 10 to 17 years at the time of the 2011 Census were excluded from the calculation of household level variables as they are likely to have left the household.